American History

 The Pitt Professorship of American History and Institutions

 Since its establishment in the 1940s, the Pitt Professorship has brought to Cambridge many of the most distinguished US-based scholars working on American history and social science.
 The ranks of Pitt historians include Henry Steele Commager, Daniel Boorstin, John Hope Franklin, Eugene Genovese, Bernard Bailyn, Gordon Wood, Richard Hofstadter, Eric Foner, Mary Beth Norton, James Patterson, Daniel Rodgers, Nancy Hewitt, James Kloppenberg, Alan Brinkley, David Blight, Margaret Jacobs, Loïc Wacquant, Ira Katznelson, Naomi Lamoreaux, Heather Thompson, Theresa Singleton, and Kathleen Brown.
-The 2023-24 Pitt Professor is Erika Lee, Harvard University.
+The 2023-24 Pitt Professor was Erika Lee, Harvard University.

 Mellon Research Fellow